Sculptor (constellation): Stars

+Lacaille gave 19 stars Bayer designations Alpha through Tau in 1756, but omitted Omicron and Xi, and labelled two stars as Kappa and Lambda.
+Nu and Rho Sculptoris were dropped from star catalogues due to their faintness.
+In 1879, Benjamin Gould added Xi Sculptoris as he felt the star was bright enough to warrant a name.

 No stars brighter than 3rd magnitude are located in Sculptor.
-This is explained by the fact that Sculptor contains the south galactic pole where stellar density is very low.
+This is partially explained by the fact that Sculptor contains the south galactic pole where stellar density is very low.
 Overall, there are 56 stars within the constellation's borders brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)

 The brightest star is Alpha Sculptoris, an SX Arietis-type variable star with a spectral type B7IIIp and an apparent magnitude of 4.3.
 It is 780 ± 30 light-years distant from Earth.

 Eta Sculptoris is a red giant of spectral type M4III that varies between magnitudes 4.8 and 4.9, pulsating with multiple periods of 22.7, 23.5, 24.6, 47.3, 128.7 and 158.7 days.
 Estimated to be around 1,082 times as luminous as the Sun, it is 460 ± 20 light-years distant from Earth.

 R Sculptoris is a red giant that has been found to be surrounded by spirals of matter likely ejected around 1800 years ago.
 It is 1,440 ± 90 light-years distant from Earth.

 The Astronomical Society of Southern Africa in 2003 reported that observations of the Mira variable stars T, U, V and X Sculptoris were very urgently needed as data on their light curves was incomplete.

-Deep sky objects
+Deep-sky objects

 The constellation also contains the Sculptor Dwarf, a dwarf galaxy which is a member of the Local Group, as well as the Sculptor Group, the group of galaxies closest to the Local Group.
 The Sculptor Galaxy (NGC 253), a barred spiral galaxy and the largest member of the group, lies near the border between Sculptor and Cetus.
 Another prominent member of the group is the irregular galaxy NGC 55.

 One unique galaxy in Sculptor is the Cartwheel Galaxy, at a distance of 500 million light-years.
 The result of a merger around 300 million years ago, the Cartwheel Galaxy has a core of older, yellow stars, and an outer ring of younger, blue stars, which has a diameter of 100,000 light-years.
 The smaller galaxy in the collision is now incorporated into the core, after moving from a distance of 250,000 light-years.
 The shock waves from the collision sparked extensive star formation in the outer ring.